lpapailiou/fac/README.md

         return x;
     }

-#### Conditional components
+#### Conditional statements
 <ul>
-<li>Conditional components must start with the if keyword and a conditional expression (in round brackets).</li>
+<li>Conditional statements must start with the if keyword and a conditional expression (in round brackets).</li>
-<li>Then, a body in curly brackets follows, which can contain zero, one or more components.</li>
+<li>Then, a body in curly brackets follows, which can contain zero, one or more statements.</li>
 <li>Optionally, an else keyword may follow, with another body as above.</li>
 </ul>